Saturday 20th February 10am-2pm at The Waverley Carmarthen

-Baracud Energy Ltd have applied for planning permission for a pyrolysis incinerator and
+Baracud Energy Ltd applied for planning permission for a pyrolysis incinerator and

 power plant burning refinery oily sludge and waste (filter cake).
-The proposed plant is to be
+The proposed plant was to be

-sited at Waterloo Industrial Estate close to the Prince’s Trust Watersports Centre and
+sited at Waterloo Industrial Estate close to the site of the former Prince’s Trust Watersports Centre and